 Abstract

 Measures of implicit bias have become an important and popular tool in the research of prejudice and stereotyping.
-However, previous research indicates that implicit contrast processes may cause the association between one prime and one target (e.g. Black faces and guns) to create an apparent response facilitation between the other prime and other target (e.g. White faces and tools).
-Two experiments demonstrate that the apparent associations between a prime and target are contextually dependent in a way that can be parsimoniously explained by response mapping contrast models.
+However, previous research indicates that implicit contrast processes may cause the association between one prime and one target (e.g. Black faces and guns) to create an apparent response facilitation between the other prime and other target (e.g. White faces and tools), a phenomenon known as response-mapping contrast.
+Four experiments test how contextual features can alter the apparent associations between primes and targets.
+This contextual dependency can be parsimoniously explained by response mapping contrast models.
 Application of Process Dissociation Procedure further demonstrated that contextual shifts in response biases were unlikely to be caused by changes in controlled responses.
-Results support the generality of response mapping contrast effects in semantic, not just evaluative, priming tasks, and indicate that caution is necessary when designing and interpreting measures of implicit bias.
+Results indicate that response-mapping contrast effects generalize to semantic priming tasks and indicate that caution is necessary when designing and interpreting measures of implicit bias.

-Intergroup prejudices, such as racial bias, continue to pose a serious societal problem and an interesting phenomenon for psychological study.
+Intergroup prejudices such as racial bias continue to pose a serious societal problem and a worthy phenomenon for psychological study.
 For the effective study of this problem, accurate and valid laboratory measures of bias and prejudice are necessary.
-Researchers have long been concerned about the potential for demand characteristics and self-presentational concerns to obscure bias assessment in self-report measures.
-Implicit measures offer the promise of circumventing these problems by measuring racial bias in ways that reduce the capacity for controlled responding, thereby ostensibly providing a way to detect respondents’ ‘true’ attitudes and behavioral tendencies (De Houwer, Teige-Mocigemba, Spruyt, & Moors, 2009; Fazio, Jackson, Dunton, & Williams, 1995; Greenwald, McGhee, & Schwartz, 1998; Payne, 2001).
+Researchers have long been concerned that self-reports of racial bias may be obscured by ignorance of one’s own bias or reluctance to admit to such bias.
+To circumvent these issues, researchers have developed and applied “implicit measures” that measure racial bias in ways that reduce the capacity for controlled responding, thereby providing measurements less contaminated by participants’ reluctance to appear biased.
+(De Houwer, Teige-Mocigemba, Spruyt, & Moors, 2009; Fazio, Jackson, Dunton, & Williams, 1995; Greenwald, McGhee, & Schwartz, 1998; Payne, 2001).

-Implicit measures are not without their shortcomings, however.
-Recent research has demonstrated that, despite some earlier claims to the contrary, implicit measures such as the Implicit Association Test (IAT; Greenwald et al., 1998) and Weapons Identification Task (WIT; Payne, 2001) do not provide a measurement of bias completely free from the influence of controlled, deliberate responding (e.g., Hilgard, Bartholow, Dickter, & Blanton, in press; Ito et al., 2014; Klauer, Schmitz, Teige-Mocigemba, & Voss, 2010; McFarland & Crouch, 2002;; Payne, 2005; Conrey et al., 2005).
-However, implicit bias measures also are sensitive to the particular task contexts in which pertinent stimuli are presented, such as those provided by the instructions of the task, thoughts and behaviors performed immediately before the task, or the choice of ostensibly irrelevant control stimuli used in the task.
-This source of variance can modulate or even reverse the apparent bias inferred from the response facilitation between a prime and a target.
-For example, Scherer & Lambert (2009) found that a single group of primes could elicit either a “pleasant” or an “unpleasant” response bias, depending on the nature of the other prime stimuli that appeared in the task.
-If similar context-specific effects are present in measures of implicit bias, then the observed association between a prime and a target may not capture participants’ latent, implicit bias as is often assumed.
-Rather, the measure of implicit bias could be contaminated to some degree by the influence of context.
-The purpose of the current research was to test this possibility within the WIT, often used to assess an implicit association between young Black men and danger (see Payne, 2001, 2005).
+Although implicit measures may avoid self-presentation bias, the interpretation of these measures is more circumspect, relying on patterns of task performance.
+These patterns, however, are determined by more than implicit bias alone.
+The choice of control stimuli can alter patterns of task performance and hence, the inferred implicit bias.
+For example, Scherer and Lambert (2009) found that a single group of primes could elicit either a “pleasant” or an “unpleasant” response bias depending on the valence of the other prime stimuli that appeared in the task.
+If similar context-specific effects are present in measures of implicit bias, then the observed association between a prime and a target may represent not only implicit bias, but also some degree of contamination by contextual influence.
+The purpose of the current research was to test this possibility within the Weapons Identification Task (WIT), often used to assess an implicit association between young Black men and danger (see Payne, 2001, 2005).

 Response Selection and Interference